 For the High Income Fund, as full compensation for the investment advisory services provided to the Fund, the Advisor receives monthly compensation based on the Fund's average daily net assets at the annual rate of 0.65%.
-For its investment advisory services to the Fund, the Prior Advisor was paid a management fee by the Predecessor Fund, based on a percentage of the Predecessor Fund's daily net assets, at an annual rate of 0.65%.
-For the fiscal year ended December 31, 2023, the Predecessor Fund paid its prior investment advisor 0.43% of the Predecessor Fund's net assets after waivers.
+For its investment advisory services to the Fund, its prior advisor was paid a management fee by the Predecessor Fund, based on a percentage of the Predecessor Fund's daily net assets, at an annual rate of 0.65%.
+For the period ended October 17, 2024, the Predecessor Fund paid its prior investment advisor 0.54% and waived or reimbursed 0.55% of the Predecessor Fund's net assets.
+During the period October 18, 2024 through December 31, 2024, the High Income Fund paid investment advisory fees (after fee waivers) equal to 0.11% of the High Income Fund's average daily net assets.

 For the Equity Opportunity Fund, as full compensation for the investment advisory services provided to the Fund, the Advisor receives monthly compensation based on the Fund's average daily net assets at the annual rate of 0.80%.
 The Predecessor Fund paid its prior advisor monthly compensation based on the Predecessor Fund's average daily net assets at the annual rate of 0.90% of such net asset value on net assets of the Fund up to \$100,000,000, 0.85% on net assets of the Fund above \$100,000,000 to \$250,000,000, and 0.80% of the Fund's net assets above \$250,000,000.
-For the fiscal year ended December 31, 2023, the Predecessor Fund paid its prior investment advisor 0.89% of the Predecessor Fund's net assets after waivers.
+For the period ended October 17, 2024, the Predecessor Fund paid its prior investment advisor 0.74% of the Predecessor Fund's net assets.
+During the period October 18, 2024 through December 31, 2024, the Equity Opportunity Fund paid investment advisory fees (after fee waivers) equal to 0.15% of the Equity Opportunity Fund's average daily net assets.